-However, in the 1940s two American Balinese cat breeders saw potential in developing the kittens into a new breed, and this new breed was eventually recognized in its own right (and given Championship status) by the Cat Fanciers' Association in 1970.
+However, in the 1940s two American breeders saw potential in developing the kittens into a new breed, and this new Balinese breed was eventually recognized in its own right (and given Championship status) by the Cat Fanciers' Association in 1970.

 Balinese cats are found in all the same point colors as the related Siamese cat.
 As with their relatives, the CFA only recognizes the seal, blue, chocolate and lilac point colors, referring to all other point colors (see below) as Javanese.